The Story of the AntiMethod - Why Being "Anti" is Pro-You

 2. We're anti-complication.
 Our "Grammar Bible" is 17 pages long.
 That’s it!
 Just 17 pages of logical grammar clarity.
 For example, we explain ALL the tenses based on TWO concepts.

 3. We're anti-infantilization.
 Just because we’re teaching and you’re learning, doesn’t mean that we have to treat you like kids in school.
-So instead of fun classroom activities, we’ve got real content for natives that may even expand your horizons beyond English.
+So instead of fun classroom activities, we’ve got real content for native-speakers that may even expand your horizons beyond English.

 "The AntiMethod isn't about being contrary for the sake of it.
 It's about stripping away the nonsense that wastes your time for your money!"

 Results: Only 5-star Reviews...
-You Tell Me, Is That Good?
+Is That Good?

 And you know what?
 It works.
 We've been rocking 5-star reviews for 12 years straight.
 Turns out, people actually like understanding what they’re saying.
 Who knew?